berkerpeksag/notes/books/code-complete.md

 programmer instead of a leader.
 The sin is in how long you remain a beginner or intermediate after you know what you have to do to improve.

+### Chapter 33.4 Intellectual Honesty

+> We found that technical people, in general, were actually very good at
+> estimating project requirements and schedules.
+The problem they had was
+> defending their decisions; they needed to learn how to hold their ground.

+Bill Weimer, IBM (Weimer in Metzger and Boddie 1996)

 ### Chapter 32.5 Commenting Techniques

 **Avoid self-indulgent comments** &#8212; Many years ago, I heard the story of a